solita/etp-core/etp-backend/libreoffice/README.md

 ===
 [LibreOffice][libre] is used to generate pdf-documents from excel-files.

-The LibreOffice configuration used in this component is defined in `./config`-folder.
+The LibreOffice configuration is defined in `./config`-folder.

 In desktop installations this configuration is typically located e.g.:
 ```